 Address: 16 Brederodestraat, 1000, Brussels, Belgium

-Address: 1 impasse Borgendael, place Royale
+Address: 1 impasse Borgendael, Place Royale, Brussels, Belgium

 This is one of the most aesthetically pleasing churches in Brussels.
 Built in the 15th and 16th centuries, the church once consisted of the famous statue of Mary which is said to have had healing powers.
 However the statue was destroyed during the Iconoclastic riots by Protestants.
-The church today features an impressive stained glass window set with saints which is over 12 metres high.
+The church today features an impressive stained glass window set with the saints which is over 12 metres high.

-Address: 3B rue de la Régence
+Address: 3B rue de la Régence, 1000 Brussels, Belgium

 This is a square filled with expensive antique shops and swanky restaurants.
 This major square attracts many tourists who especially enjoy exploring the art galleries and the delicious chocolate outlets.
 The area is particularly beautiful during specific festivals which take place throughout the year, for example the square is draped in white lights for the Christmas period.
 This is located just behind the Notre Dame so is perfect for a stroll after appreciating the fine architecture of Brussels.

-Address: Place Poelaertplein, 1000, Brussel, Belgium
+Address: Place Poelaertplein, 1000, Brussels, Belgium

-Commission building of Berlaymont
+- Commission building of Berlaymont

-Justus Lipsius building for the council of ministers
+- Justus Lipsius building for the council of ministers

-Parc du Cinquantenaire
+- Parc du Cinquantenaire

-Tel: + 32 2 475 47 75
+Tel.: + 32 2 4754775

 Address: 1 Avenue du Football, 1020, Bruparck, Brussels, Belgium

 This church is the fifth largest church in the world.
 The construction of the church started in 1905 under the governance of King Leopold II, but could not be completed on time due to the two World Wars.
 The construction was put on hold for some time and it was in the year 1970 that the church finally was inaugurated.
 This huge structure is about 100 feet tall and is made from bricks and terracotta.
 At the entrance there are two towers on each side.
 With its towering height of 89 meters and width of 167 meters, it is no wonder that it is the largest building in Art Deco style of architecture.
-The construction of this church is simply marvelous.
+The construction of this church is simply marvellous.